samuraichan/projects/starterPagination/README.md

 # Starter Pagination

 At this point, just testing (against MyBatis) the use of a simple pagination.
-The class under test is just RiskMapper::findAllBySearchFilter(SearchFilter ...)
+The class under test is just RiskMapper

 Prerequisites